mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 There are a handful of optimizations that others have come up with since the original VR procool was presented.
 One example is using Witnesses that aren't performing the operations.
-This is a simple extension to the system by having
-<i>f</i> replicas act as log keepers that are only used for view changes and
+This is a simple extension to the system by having *f* replicas act as log keepers that are only used for view changes and recovery.
-recovery.

 Another optimization is to batch operations which simply implies that if the